 I created a post on how to start your personal growth journey and received great feedback.
 As a result, I’m creating a whole series on how exactly I made those changes in my life (and all the struggles I faced along the way) so that you don’t make the same mistakes I did.
-I will send out a post every day this week so be on the lookout!

 I know there can be a lot of list posts that gives you an overview of “x things you can do to achieve x,” but I want to be real and actually show you the good, bad, and the ugly of trying to improve your mindset and ultimately, your life (and trust me it isn’t easy!).